xmppjs/xmpp.js/CONTRIBUTING.md

 ## Submitting

 When submitting a pull request, additional tests will be run on GitHub actions.
-In most cases it shouldn't be necessary but if they fail, you can run them locally after installing prosody with
+In most cases it shouldn't be necessary but if they fail, you can run them locally after installing prosody >= 0.12 with

 ```
-make test-ci
+make ci
 ```

 Good luck and feel free to ask for help in https://github.com/xmppjs/xmpp.js/discussions